(A) The handler shall be responsible for directing the operation of the therapy equipment.

 (b) To satisfy the requirement for supervised work experience, training shall be under the supervision of a board certified authorized user who meets the qualifications of paragraph (C)(1) of this rule, and shall include:

-(i) Review of the full calibration measurements and periodic quality assurance checks;
+(i) Review of the calibration measurements and quality assurance performance testing;

 (ii) Evaluation of prepared treatment plans and calculation of treatment times/patient treatment settings;

 (iii) Using administrative controls to prevent misadministrations;